 The control includes two Zero Voltage Detection (ZVD) circuits.
 These circuits individually monitor the AC voltage across the internal raise and lower triacs.
 This is done since any external raise or lower contacts or manual switches have to be placed in parallel with the triacs to run the tapchanger motor.
 When the triacs (or any contact paralleled across the triacs) closes, the voltage measure decreases to almost zero.
 When a counter input event is received while the raise circuit is activated, the Keep Track will increment the tap count by one.
-When a counter input event is received while the prize the tap count by one.
+When a counter input event is received while the lower circuit is activated, the Keep Track will increment the tap count by one.